abhishek-mandavi/DALL-E/README.md

 #Project Overview

 This project allows users to interact with the DALL-E model to generate images based on custom text prompts.
 It uses the MERN stack for the backend and frontend, providing a smooth and scalable experience.

 Key features:

-Input text descriptions.
+-Input text descriptions.
-Generate AI-based images using DALL-E API.
+-Generate AI-based images using DALL-E API.
-View generated images in a gallery.
+-View generated images in a gallery.
-Store generated images and their metadata in a database.
+-Store generated images and their metadata in a database.

 #Installation